-Using leftover rotisserie chicken makes this chicken hash recipe an easy hearty breakfast.
-Adding jalapeno peppers and bell pepper creates a lively and flavorful Southwestern breakfast recipe.
+Using leftover rotisserie chicken makes this breakfast chicken and eggs hash recipe an easy and hearty breakfast.
+Adding jalapeno peppers and bell pepper brings a lively and flavorful Southwestern flair.
 Finished with a fried egg and a shake of hot sauce = perfection.
+So if you’re looking for breakfast with chicken and eggs recipes, I hope you give this one a try.

 Got some left over rotisserie chicken?
 And how about that extra baked potato that didn’t get devoured for dinner?
-Here’s what to make with those scrumptious leftovers, enjoy some chicken with eggs.
+Here’s what to make with those scrumptious leftovers, enjoy some breakfast with leftover chicken.
+Cue chicken hash.

-And it’s one of the tastiest meals you can wake up to.
-And easy when using leftovers.
+It’s one of the tastiest meals you can wake up to.
+And a great recipe if you’re looking for ideas to use chicken for breakfast.

 - Fat: Butter and olive oil